Find out more about each on the Northern Ireland Buildings Database.

 Yes, you can write to us at any time.
 Check that it is not already listed on the Buildings Database first.
 Your request will generate a ‘listing query’ and an architect will visit.
 This initial assessment will decide if there is sufficient cause to commission detailed research.

 We prioritise our listing activity on a holistic area based survey (The Second Survey) and other work is prioritised based upon a risk assessment.
-For this reason it is important that you provide us with the maximum of information on the structure you are proposing and on any threats it may face.
+For this reason it is important that you provide us with the maximum of information on the structure you are proposing and in particular on any threats it may face.

 Building Preservation Notices (BPN)